JumpStart by Robb Armstrong for March 23, 2018

 14. Doug train 1

-tcar-1 about 6 years ago
+tcar-1 over 6 years ago

 I was going to retire at 62 in May of ‘17.
 In December of ’15 my company offered a buyout that I was eligible for.
 It was going to be able to leave on 3/31/16 and the package paid my salary through November of ’17 plus paid for my company health insurance for a year until 4/1/17.
 Now I liked my job too but I’m not stupid!
 I will have been gone two years on the 31st of this month!